MicrosoftDocs/msteams-docs/msteams-platform/lob-apps-value-prop.md

 Try the following high-level process to get you started:

-1.Consider how Teams line-of-business apps can help your organization and
-    understand how to develop them.
+1. Consider how Teams line-of-business apps can help your organization and understand how to develop them.

 2. Engage with a target business unit and define one or two areas where this